Rock Hill SC Dental Sedation

 No. You will feel a little groggy and “out of it” after some forms of sedation, but after a few hours you will feel like yourself again.
 Someone should drive you home from your dental appointment.

-Just about any procedure can be performed with sedation.
-The sedation is not for the procedure itself, but for the anxiety that accompanies the procedure.
+Our dentists use sedation with most dental procedures.
+As a rule, the sedation is not for the procedure itself, but for the anxiety that accompanies the procedure.
 Ask your dentist if sedation is available for a particular procedure.

 Will my insurance cover sedation?

-Call Cranford Dental at 803-324-7670 or email our office if you have questions or concerns about Oral Conscious Sedation.
+Call or text Cranford Dental at 803-324-7670 or contact us online if you have questions or concerns about Oral Conscious Sedation.